Avenue Q: Act I

 Princeton, a recent college graduate, is anxious to discover his purpose in life; but first, he must find an apartment and a job, with no work experience and an English degree ("What Do You Do with a B.A. in English?").
-Beginning his search on Avenue A, he finally finds an affordable apartment on Avenue Q. His new neighbors are Kate Monster, a kindergarten assistant teacher; Rod, an obsessively neat Republican investment banker; Nicky, Rod's slacker roommate; Brian, an aspiring comedian recently laid off from his catering job; Christmas Eve, Brian's Japanese fiancée and a therapist with no clients; Trekkie Monster, a surly recluse who surfs the Internet all day in search of porn; and Gary Coleman, the former child actor who now serves as the apartment superintendent.
-Debates ensue over whose life is worst ("It Sucks to Be Me"), and they conclude that it is Coleman's.
+Beginning his search on Avenue A, he finally finds an affordable apartment on Avenue Q. His new neighbors are Kate Monster, a kindergarten assistant teacher who longs for a boyfriend; Rod, an obsessively neat Republican investment banker; Nicky, Rod's slacker roommate; Brian, an aspiring comedian recently laid off from his catering job; Christmas Eve, Brian's Japanese fiancée and a therapist with no clients; Trekkie Monster, a surly recluse who surfs the Internet all day in search of pornography; and Gary Coleman, the former child actor who now serves as the apartment superintendent.
+Debates ensue over whose life is worst, and they conclude that it is Coleman's ("It Sucks to Be Me").

-Nicky, who is straight, suspects that Rod is gay, and assures Rod it is okay with him if he is; but Rod insists otherwise ("If You Were Gay").
-Princeton finds a lucky penny and longs to discover his purpose in life ("Purpose").
-Kate dreams of starting a "Monstersori" school for young "people of fur".
+Nicky, who is straight, suspects that Rod is gay and assures Rod it is okay with him if he is, but Rod insists otherwise ("If You Were Gay").
+While moving into his apartment, Princeton learns that he has been laid off from the job he had lined up.
+He finds a penny minted in his birth year, declaring it a sign that he will soon find his purpose in life ("Purpose").
+Kate Monster dreams of starting a "Monstersori" school for young "people of fur".
 Princeton innocently asks Kate if she and Trekkie are related, since they are both monsters, but Kate angrily pronounces his assumption racist.
 Princeton, taken aback, counters that Kate's Monstersori School would discriminate against non-monsters.
-They all agree that racism, while problematic, is an adult reality ("Everyone's a Little Bit Racist").
+Gary, Brian, and Christmas Eve join them in agreeing that racism, while problematic, is an adult reality ("Everyone's a Little Bit Racist").